Bernard-Li/Final_Project_CB/README.md

-# Swivy - A quick travel card creator
+# Swivy - A Quick Travel Card Creator
 ## Concordia Web Development Bootcamp Final Project

 When you are traveling, where do you keep track of the places you have visited?
 In a small notebook that you bought at the beginning of the trip?
 Or in a notes folder on your phone with scattered titles and timelines?
 Well Swivy has got you covered.